yusufklncc/Hackintosh-for-All-Computers/guide/mac-installer.md

 `disk4s2` and OpenCore is on `disk4s1`, and neither knows about the other until the boot picker offers you both.

-## 8. Clone it onto a stick
+## 8. Write it to a stick

-Detach the image, then restore it:
+Detach the image first - nothing below should run while it is still attached:

 ```
 hdiutil detach /dev/disk4
+```

+=== "From this Mac"

+    `asr` is the native route and copies the partition map with it, so the stick comes out exactly as the image was: MBR, both partitions, the boot record and all.

+    ```
     diskutil list                       # find the stick, and check twice
-sudo asr restore --source installer.dmg --target /dev/disk5 --erase --noprompt
+    sudo asr restore --source installer.dmg --target /dev/disk5 \
+      --erase --noprompt
     ```

-`asr` copies the partition map with it, so the stick comes out exactly as the image was - MBR, both partitions, the boot record and all. **`--erase` destroys everything on the target.** Read the device number out loud before pressing return.
+    **`--erase` destroys everything on the target.** Read the device number out loud before pressing return.

+=== "From anywhere, with balenaEtcher"

+    `hdiutil create -type UDIF -layout NONE` writes a **flat sector image**, not a wrapped disk image: the file has no `koly` trailer, it begins with the partition table, and it is exactly the size that was asked for.
+It is already what an imaging tool wants.

+    So rename it and write it like any other image:

+    ```
+    mv installer.dmg tahoe-installer.raw
+    ```

+    Then open it in [balenaEtcher](https://www.balena.io/etcher/) - **on Windows, Linux or macOS** - pick the USB drive, and flash.
+The name is only for Etcher's file picker; `.raw` and `.img` both work, and the bytes are unchanged either way.

+    This is what makes the disk image worth building: the stick can be made again later on a machine that has no macOS on it at all.

+!!! warning "The stick has to be at least as big as the image"
+    A 20 GiB image is 21.5 GB in the units a stick is sold in, so a drive labelled *20 GB* is too small and a *32 GB* one is the next size that fits.
+    This is the same GiB-against-GB gap as in step 2.

-Keep the `.dmg`.
-Next time you need this stick you are one command away from it, and `hdiutil convert -format UDZO` will squeeze it down for keeping.
+Keep the file.
+Next time you need this stick you are one flash away from it, and `gzip` will squeeze it right down for keeping - Etcher reads a compressed image as happily as a bare one.

 ---